rolansen/rolansen.github.io/lidar_data_tutorials/ept_and_rasters.md

 Now we're almost ready to work with the lidar data.
 All that's left to do is set a couple of parameters and a few other small, miscellaneous things.

 The first will involve asyncio.
-As explained below, lidar data will be requested and processed asynchronously.
+As shown below, lidar data will be requested and processed asynchronously.
 Since ept_python will be internally running its own event loop, making our own would throw an error.
 The [nest_asyncio library](https://pypi.org/project/nest-asyncio/) conveniently allows us to make our own event loop, which we'll use to run coroutines which in turn call coroutines from ept_python--all we need to do is import the library and run *nest_asyncio.apply()*.